We welcome feedback from our members and the general public. If you'd like to reach out, please email us at firstname.lastname@example.org.

 Like fellow Board member Sasha De La Cruz (fellow ‘08er!), Janet is a graduate of Barnard College.
 She received her master’s degree from the University of Chicago School of Social Service Administration.

-Lenese Clark - Treasurer
+Lenese Clark - SEcretary

 After completing her Masters of Public Administration from the University of Illinois Chicago, Lenese Clark (she/her) continued her passion for socioeconomic impact within higher education.
 In joining the Rustandy Center of Social Sector Innovation at the Chicago Booth School of Business, Lenese supports the center’s internal operations and strategic initiatives.
 In her 6+ years of experience in higher ed, she has worked with three well-renowned institutions, leading the development and implementation of operational procedures related to human resources, financial management, strategic planning, and administrative support.

 She was referred to Women in Planning + Development due to her unwavering interest in creating more access to professional networks for women of color.
 In collaboration with the Board of Directors, Lenese strives to bring an operational approach to the needs of the secretary position for WP+D to promote efficiency and equity across the organization’s goals.